irisvukovic/Personal-DS-Projects/README.md

 Medical coding, or converting physician notes into standardized ICD-10 codes, is expensive, slow, and prone to errors when done manually.
 This project builds an automated pipeline to suggest ICD-10 codes from raw clinical notes using a retrieval-augmented generation (RAG) architecture.

 **How it works:** Clinical notes and ICD-10 guidelines are embedded using **Bio-ClinicalBERT** and stored in **ChromaDB**.
-When a new note is submitted, the pipeline retrieves the 20 most semantically similar documents, reranks them to the top 10 using a cross-encoder model (ms-marco-MiniLM-L-6-v2), and passes them as context to **GPT-3.5 Turbo** via the OpenAI API.
-The model returns the top-5 ICD-10 code predictions.
+When a new note is submitted, the pipeline retrieves the 20 most semantically similar documents, reranks them to the top 10 using a cross-encoder model (ms-marco-MiniLM-L-6-v2), and passes them as context to **Thaura** via the ThauraAI API.
+The model returns the top-3 ICD-10 code predictions.

-**Evaluation:** Top-1 and top-5 accuracy on held-out notes.
+**Evaluation:** Top-1 and top-3 accuracy on held-out notes.
 Hallucination rate comparison between RAG and GPT-only baseline.
 Carbon footprint tracking via CodeCarbon for local compute.

-**Current findings:** RAG currently shows higher hallucination rates than the GPT-only baseline, which is an unexpected result I'm actively investigating.
-My working hypothesis is that retrieval noise from semantically overlapping synthetic notes is introducing misleading context.
+**Findings:** RAG-based architecture improved accuracy (+44%) and reduced hallucinations (-2) compared to GPT-only.

-**Tools:** Python, OpenAI API (GPT-3.5 Turbo), Bio-ClinicalBERT, ChromaDB, cross-encoder reranking, CodeCarbon
+**Tools:** Python, ThauraAI API, Bio-ClinicalBERT, ChromaDB, cross-encoder reranking, CodeCarbon

 ➡️ View project: [med_coding_single_code.ipynb](./med_coding_single_code.ipynb)